Ville Jalasto

-Ville Jalasto (born 19 April 1986) is a Finnish professional footballer who last played for the OBOS-ligaen side Kongsvinger as a centre-back.
+Ville Jalasto (born 19 April 1986) is a Finnish former professional footballer who played as a centre-back.
+He made seven appearances for the Finland national team during 2010–2016.

-Career

-Club
+Club career

 Jalasto was born in Espoo, Finland.
 He made his Tippeligaen debut for Aalesund 13 April 2009 coming off the bench against Odd Grenland.

 In August 2012, Jalasto joined Stabæk.

 Jalasto left Stabæk on 21 December 2015, signing for HJK in his native Finland the next day.

-International
+International career

 Jalasto made his national team debut on 29 May 2010 in a friendly against Poland.